retis-org/retis/docs/limitations.md

 - As explained in the [filtering section](https://retis.readthedocs.io/en/stable/#filtering) filters are eventually translated to eBPF instructions.
-Currently, the maximum size of an eBPF filter is 4096 instructions.
+Currently, the maximum allowed size for an eBPF filter is 4096 instructions.

 - Some fields present in the packet might not be reported when probes are early in the stack, while being shown in later ones.
 This is because Retis probes